-That’s according to the former Seasider, who was elected onto BST’s committee during Saturday’s AGM at the Bloomfield Club.
+That’s according to the former Seasider, who was elected onto BST’s committee during last weekend’s agm at the Bloomfield Club.

-The former forward, who made almost 100 appearances for Blackpool during two separate spells, says he’s motivated to make serious change.
+The former forward, who made almost 100 appearances for Blackpool during two spells, says he is motivated to make serious change.

 “I’ve joined the committee because, with the way football is going, I’m not happy about things,” he told The Gazette.